JupiterOne-Archives/docs-old/docs/jupiterone-data-security.md

 # JupiterOne Data Security

-This document describe in details the data JupiterOne ingests and how your data is protected on our platform.
+This document describes in detail the data JupiterOne ingests and how your data is protected on our platform.

 ## Data Protection